sarahmbrown-org/teach-ds-ethics/index.md

 1. Would you feel safe if your doctor used this model?
-1. Based on the exploration of the data, can you anticipate where the model that you trained
+1. Based on the exploration of the data, can you anticipate when the model that you trained might fail?

 ```